Bill Owen (actor): Personal life

 Owen was a staunch socialist and supporter of the Labour Party.
-Peter Sallis described Owen as being "slightly to the left of Lenin" and said that Owen's left-wing views contrasted so much with the right-wing opinions of Michael Bates that Last of the Summer Wine was almost not made because of their arguments.
+Peter Sallis described Owen as being "slightly to the left of Lenin" and said that his left-wing views contrasted so much with the right-wing opinions of Michael Bates that Last of the Summer Wine was almost not made because of their arguments.
 Owen was a founding member of the Keep Sunday Special campaign group, and president of Arts for Labour, a campaign group of performers linked to the Labour Party.
 He was appointed an MBE in 1977.

-He was the subject of This Is Your Life in 1980 when he was surprised by Eamonn Andrews in Trafalgar Square.
+Owen was the subject of This Is Your Life in 1980 when he was surprised by Eamonn Andrews in Trafalgar Square.